elycruz/gulpw/README.md

 Allows the management of a project via bundle configuration files (architected towards speed).

+## Basic Idea
+So the idea is as follows:
+  We have a `gulp-bundles` directory (could be named anything via the `gulp-bundles/*"bundle-wrangler"-config*` file) that contains "bundle-configuration" files which are used within "task proxies" to run a task.

 ### Todos
-- [ ] - Build out and come up with base functionality/classes.
+- [ ] Build out and come up with base functionality/classes.
-- [ ] - Build out the following Task proxies
+- [ ] Build out the following Task proxies
 	- [ ] - build
 	- [ ] - clean
 	- [ ] - cssp (compass, less etc.)